Racks-Community/Backend_RacksProjectManager/README.md

 - On Project Created, a new repository with the same name will be created in Racks Community Organization.
 - When a Contributor joins a project he receives an invitation to join the repository with write permissions.
+- When finishing a project, the admin will get an approximated meassure of every contributor's participation.
+  .
+It is calculated based on the number of commits.
+  .
+It is important to follow commit convention, including [mid] or [high] in the commit message, to calculate properly the commit's weight.
+  .
+This calculation isn't deffinitive but just an approximation, which must be object of discussion between admin and contributors.
 - After completting a project, the Contributor will receive an invitation to join the Racks Community Organization.

 ## Discord